yodobrin/Hyper-Drive/README.md

 * How is the image created?
 * What is the internal script which perform the actual work?
 	* In this repo only an example script is provided
+* Setting up the DSVM with Jupyter (with required conda packages)
+	* I might add another article covering it